 Are you unsure of your purpose in life?
 Do you feel you do not know who you really are?
 If your answer to these questions is yes, it is quite likely that you are experiencing an identity crisis.

 Erik Erikson has created the term identity crisis, believing it to be one of the most important internal conflicts that people face throughout their personal development.
-According to Erikson, the identity crisis is a period of intense analysis of the self.
-Erikson’s interest in identity has grown since his early childhood as he himself experienced an identity crisis.
+According to Erikson, it is a period of intense analysis of the self.
+Erikson’s interest in identity has grown since his early childhood as he experienced an identity crisis of his own.

 His parents had divorced before his birth.
 At the age of three years old, his mother married a pediatrician in Karlsruhe, Germany, named Theodore Homberger.
 These things were hidden from the young Erik, who grew up as Erik Homberger.

 When he found out that Dr. Homberger was not his biological father, Erik was not sure of who he really was.
 This had an impact on Erik’s academic performances at school and he never went to college.
 Resisting his stepfather’s desire to push him toward a medical career, he travelled around Europe for years, alienated from everything was associated with his family.

 Thus, his subsequent studies on cultural life have contributed to the formation of Erikson’s ideas on identity development and the periods of crisis that arise from it.

 The 8 Stages of Psychosocial Development Paired with Identity Crisis, Based on Erikson’s Theory